Ontario Personal Injury Claims: What are My Rights?

 Every year in Ontario, tens of thousands of Ontarians suffer personal injuries as the result of motor-vehicle collisions, medical negligence, dangerous premises, defective products, and other causes.
 Unfortunately, not every injured Ontarian understands his or her legal rights in the context of a personal injury for which another person is at fault.

-Familiarity with these rights can help to protect Ontarians against unscrupulous insurance companies, hospitals, or others, who often attempt to deprive injured individuals of the compensation the law entitles them to.
+Familiarity with these rights can help to protect Ontarians against unscrupulous insurance companies, hospitals, or others, who often attempt to deprive injured individuals of the compensation to which they should be legally entitled.

 - Automobile accidents caused by a driver’s negligence